Street musicians, performers, entertainers and buskers all rely on accepting money from passersby to make a living.

 Each transaction costs 1.75% regardless of the card being used.
 That’s less than 4p for a £2 donation, and there’s no monthly fee.
 Pretty much all card methods are accepted, incl.
 Visa, Mastercard, Amex, UnionPay, Diners Club, Discover, JCB, Apple Pay, Google Pay and Samsung Pay.

-You can sign up for a Zettle account online in 10 minutes and order their card reader for £29 + VAT.
-Settlement in your bank account, which must correspond with your business or sole trader name, takes 1-2 working days.
+You can sign up for a Zettle account online in 10 minutes and order a card reader for £29 + VAT.
+Payouts in a bank account, which must correspond with your business or sole trader name, take 1-2 working days.